XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ### Connect using public hubs

 This configuration connects your validator to the network using two [public hubs](rippled-server-modes.html#public-hubs).
 This configuration is similar to [connecting using proxies you run yourself](#connect-using-proxies), but instead you connect through public hubs.

-**Pros:**

-  - Enables you to trust your validator's peers because you only connect to well-known servers with a high reputation.

-  - Provides easy access to safe connections to the network.

-  - Compared to [connecting using proxies](#connect-using-proxies), may be less likely to cause your validator to disconnect from the network due to a simultaneous peer outage.

-**Cons:**

-  - Uses the default (most popular) public hubs, so it's distinctly possible that a public hub may be too busy to provide your validator with a connection to the network.
-Assuming that you can solely rely on a default public hub to provide your validator with a connection to the network may not be the best idea.

-    To help avoid this issue, use more public hubs; the more the better.
-It can also help to use non-default hubs, which are less likely to be busy helping new servers find other peers.

 _**To connect your validator to the network using public hubs:**_